sierramancia/sierramancia.github.io/_posts/2023-03-20-marching-waves.markdown

   <img src="/assets/Marching Waves/ellie.png" width="full/2">
 </p>

-I still look to these pieces for inspiration all the time, but they were exhausting to make.
+I still look to these pieces all the time for inspiration, but they were exhausting to make.
 Each took several hours to draw, hunched over a desk and slowly laying down one line at a time.
 I would certainly not be making anything larger than a standard sheet of paper using this method.

 ## Going Digital

 Later that year I started learning to code with [Processing](https://processing.org), a programming language made by and for artists.
 My work quickly focused on the art of image rendering, of filters and halftoning patterns, ways of reconstructing an image from a given set of geometric and chromatic constraints.

 It wasn't long before I started thinking about how to replicate my drawing style in Processing.
 If I could do that, I could use a pen plotter to make pieces as large and intricate as I like without having to draw them by hand.
-The prospect was exciting of course, but I also had the feeling that it was impossible.
+The prospect was exciting of course, but I also had the feeling that it would be impossible.

 I started making attempts in late 2019, once I felt good enough at coding to give it a shot.
 I probably was, but my attempts went in the wrong direction.
 I tried to re-create the process too literally, making a virtual pen trace out each line.
 I'd been ignoring what was obvious to myself and many other people I had talked to — this style is a mathematical function.